-We would like to thank Nicholas M. Boffi, Jun-Yan Zhu and Gaurav Parmar for the insightful discussion and feedback.
+We thank Nicholas M. Boffi, Jun-Yan Zhu, and Gaurav Parmar for the insightful discussion and feedback.
 This work was supported in part by NSF Awards IIS-2345610 and IIS-2442282 and gifts from Google and CISCO.